-\paragraph{(II) Similarity threshold (\simthreshold):} Take $c'$ papers that are within the similarity threshold $t$ of a query paper $\query$ such that $s(f_c(\query),f_c(d_i))<t$, where $s$ is the cosine similarity function.
-For example, given the similarity scores $S{=}\{0.9,0.8,0.7,0.1\}$ (ascending order, the higher the similarity is the closer the candidate embedding to the query embedding is) with $c'{=}2$ and $t{=}0.5$, the two candidates with the largest similarity scores and larger than the threshold would be $0.8$ and $0.7$.
-The corresponding papers would be selected as samples.
-While the positive threshold $t^+$ should close to 1, the negative threshold $t^-$ should be small to ensure samples are dissimilar from $\query$.

-\paragraph{(III) Random sampling} Sample any $c'$ papers without replacement from the corpus.
+\paragraph{(II) Random sampling:} Sample any $c'$ papers without replacement from the corpus.

-\paragraph{(IV) Filtered random} Like (III) but excluding the papers that are retrieved by \knn or \simthreshold, i.e., all neighbors within the largest $k$ are excluded.
+\paragraph{(III) Filtered random:} Like (II) but excluding the papers that are retrieved by \knn, i.e., all neighbors within the largest $k$ are excluded.
 This is analog to SPECTER's approach of selecting random candidates that are not cited by the query.

-The \knn and \simthreshold sampling strategies introduce hyperparameters ($k$ or $t$) that allow for the \emph{controlled sampling of positives or negatives} with different difficulty (from easy to hard depending on the hyperparameter).
-Specifically, in \cref{fig:idea} these hyperparameters define the tunable \emph{sample induced margin} between positives and negatives, as well as the width and position of the positive sample band (green) and negative sample band (red) around the query sample.
-Besides the strategies above, we experiment with k-means clustering and sorted random sampling, neither of which performs well (see negatives results in Appendix~\ref{ssec:negative-results}).
+The \knn sampling introduces the hyperparameter $k$ that allows for the \emph{controlled sampling of positives or negatives} with different difficulty (from easy to hard depending on $k$).
+Specifically, in \cref{fig:idea} the hyperparameter $k$ defines the tunable \emph{sample induced margin} between positives and negatives, as well as the width and position of the positive sample band (green) and negative sample band (red) around the query sample.
+Besides the strategies above, we experiment with similarity threshold, k-means clustering and sorted random sampling, neither of which performs well (Appendix~\ref{ssec:negative-results}).